pmem/rpma/INSTALL.md

 ## Requirements

 ### Common requirements

-In order to build librpma, you need to have installed several components:
+*Note*: If you want exact packages go to `rpma/utils/docker/images/` In order to build librpma, you need to have installed several components:

 - C compiler